ac-tuwien/pymhlib/README.md

 ## Python `mhlib` - A Toolbox for Metaheuristics and Hybrid Optimization Methods

-_This project is still in its early phase of development, please come back later!_
+_This project is still in early development, any feedback is much appreciated!_

-Python `mhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python.
+Python `mhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python 3.7+.

 ![ ](mh.png)